 - Write effective content.
 By incorporating optimized keywords into your website content, you can connect instantly with potential customers and address their needs.

-- Understand user behavior.
+- Understand user behaviour.
 By analyzing the words that your customers use, you get an idea of their needs and how to service those needs.

 Optimizing the listing for the first time gets your product discoverability and desirability up by close to 80%.
 However, it does not end there, ongoing optimization and staying up with the trends keep you going great on the Amazon marketplace.